centre-for-educational-technology/.github/profile/README.md

 More about us on our [website](https://web.htk.tlu.ee/htk/).

-## Coding Guidelines
+## Coding & Development Guidelines

-Effective coding guidelines are crucial for web application developers to ensure consistent, maintainable, and high-quality code.
-These guidelines provide a set of best practices and standards that promote readability, modularity, and collaboration among developers.
-By following these guidelines, developers can improve code quality, reduce bugs, enhance performance, and make the codebase more scalable and maintainable.
+Effective coding & development guidelines are crucial for researchers and  developers to ensure consistent, maintainable, and high-quality code and project maintaining process.
+These guidelines provide a set of best practices and standards that promote readability, modularity, and collaboration among staff of the CET (HTK).
+By following these guidelines:
+- developers can improve code quality, reduce bugs, enhance performance, and make the codebase more scalable and maintainable
+- researchers ... something

+## Tools and services we use

+Github - codebase
+Zone.ee - Our main hosting provider
+...

 ### Version control